Weyl images of Kantor pairs: Weyl images of SP-graded Kantor pairs

-(i) We will describe an example in \Subsec \ref{subsec:C552} where $d = 1$ and $\breve d = 5$.
-Hence, in the spirit of Corollary \ref{cor:notJordan}, reflection produces a Kantor pair that is far from Jordan starting from a pair that is close to Jordan.
+In the same spirit, we will give an example in Subsection \ref{subsec:Wg3} of an SP-graded Kantor pair of balanced $2$-dimension $1$ whose reflection has balanced $2$-dimension $5$.
+So reflection produces a Kantor pair that is far from Jordan starting from a pair that is close to Jordan.